csabagabor/Execution-History-Recorder--Intellij-IDEA-Plugin/docs/index.md

 3. Now you just have to wait until the button turns red.
 Also a notification will appear saying, recording is ON. **This will take a long time for a large project!!!!!
 In this case go to step 4**
 4. Go to the Run configuration menu -> History Recorder Settings and include only the classes/packages you want to include.
 When including a package write `package1.package2.*`.
 After this step you must restart the application.
 ![history](/images/configuration.bmp)
 5. After recording is ON, you can carry out the actions you want in the app.
 Everything will be recorded until you press the (now) red recording button.
+> **Note: recording cannot start if the main thread is blocked.
+So you cannot stop at a breakpoint and start recording.
+The application must be in a running state.**
 6. Press the red button to stop recording.
 ![history](/images/stop.bmp)
 7. Wait until the sequence diagram pops up.
 You can click on methods, arrows on the sequence diagram and it will lead you to the execution point.